lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 tags: [ Linux Tutorials ]
 ---

-With Vim you can literally do stuff in minutes that would take hours in a regular text editor, even in more complex and modern editors such as Sublime Text, Atom or Visual Studio Code thanks to its [macros](https://www.vimfromscratch.com/articles/vim-macros).
+With Vim you can literally do stuff in minutes that would take hours in a regular text editor, even in the more complex and modern editors such as Sublime Text, Atom or Visual Studio Code thanks to its [macros](https://www.vimfromscratch.com/articles/vim-macros).

 You just have to understand that Vim has a **grammar**, and you and Vim are talking when you edit text.